-Meanwhile, the AAA Foundation analysis mentioned earlier found that there were 1,557 hit and run fatalities in 2003.
-The analysis found that roughly 11 percent of accidents reported to the police involve a hit and run driver, and roughly 60 percent of hit and run fatalities are pedestrians.
+Meanwhile, the AAA Foundation analysis mentioned earlier found that there was 1,557 hit and run fatalities in 2003.
+The analysis found that roughly 11 percent of accidents reported to the police involve a hit-and-run driver, and roughly 60 percent of hit-and-run fatalities are pedestrians.

 Florida Accident Insurance Claims: Uninsured Motorist Coverage and You